Graduate Assistantships

 Students will receive a monthly stipend direct deposit based on the number of months of the contract and the total stipend amount.

 The GTA is a graduate student, enrolled in accordance with their plan of study, who serves as Instructor of Record for an undergraduate course in the discipline.
 This student has full responsibility for a course, including leading the class and assigning grades.
-Associates may also lead discussion sections, grade papers and exams, or supervise laboratory sections.
-Teaching Associates must have completed a minimum of 18 graduate credit hours in the instructional discipline.
+Teaching Associates may also lead discussion sections, grade papers and exams, or supervise laboratory sections.
+GRAs must have completed a minimum of 18 graduate credit hours in the instructional discipline.
 Graduate Teaching Associates may NOT teach graduate-level courses.
 Teaching Associates are supervised by a faculty member experienced in the teaching discipline, participate in pre-service training, and receives regular in-service training as well as planned, periodic evaluations.
+All GTAs must complete GTA training at the beginning of August in their first year of teaching.

 The GIA is a graduate student, enrolled in accordance with their plan of study, who may assist with grading and other administrative responsibilities related to a course.
 GIAs may be listed in the schedule for labs, recitations, tutorials, etc. that are linked to a course with a credentialed Instructor of Record.
 These courses are designated with an R, L, or T and the linkage to the Lecture course is clearly noted.
 This may include lab assistance and set-up, serving as a lab supervisor, meeting students in office hours or group settings to provide tutorial assistance, lead recitation sections; but does not deliver new course content.
 GIAs serve under the direct supervision of the faculty member who is instructor of record and a member of the graduate faculty, participates in pre-service training, and receives regular in-service training as well as planned, periodic evaluations.